-The reality is that when a company relies solely on contract employees, it is vulnerable to operational delays - if they happen, it is responsible for paying overtime.
-If, on the other hand, it works with a freelancer, the responsibility for delays falls on them.
-It doesn't matter what hours or how many hours the freelancer worked: the budget doesn't change.
+The reality is that when a company relies solely on contract employees, it is vulnerable to operational delays.
+If they happen, it is responsible for paying overtime.
+If, on the other hand, it works with freelancers, the responsibility fordelays falls on them.
+Moreover, it doesn't matter what hours or how many hours the freelancer worked: the budget will not change.